couchbaselabs/sg-replicate/README.md

 [Todo: drone.io badge]

-sg-replicate is a tool that can drive a replication between two [Sync Gateway](https://github.com/couchbase/sync_gateway) instances.
+sg-replicate is a tool that can drive a replication between [Sync Gateway](https://github.com/couchbase/sync_gateway) instances.

 It was created because the Sync Gateway can only serve as a passive replication target, but it does not offer a mechanism to drive a replication.